evageck/System_Architecture_Diagram.pdf/README.md

 ###12.
 Configure IPs on a router
 - Configuring the IP addresses on a router to the default gatway of each LAN is imperative for network communication.
-- If a decive on one LAN wants to communicate to a device on another LAN, it sends the data to its default gateway which will now be the router since the IP addresses have been configured.
+- If a device on one LAN wants to communicate to a device on another LAN, it sends the data to its default gateway which will now be the router since the IP addresses have been configured.
 - Therefore; the router will have have two IP addresses and subnet masks entered since there are two switches connected by ethernet cables.
 - The IP address will be 192.168.0.1 which is the default gateway of out first LAN.
 - The next IP address will be 172.16.0.1 which is the default gateway of our second LAN.